-Associate Dean of Basic Sciences
+Senior Associate Dean, Basic Sciences

 Dr. Clunes joined the SOM faculty as an Associate Professor of Physiology in 2008.
 He was appointed to his latest position in July 2018 from Assistant Dean of Basic Sciences.
 Prior to becoming Assistant Dean, Dr. Clunes was the Deputy Chair of the Department of Physiology, Neuroscience, and Behavioral Sciences.
-He is the founder and former chair of Department’s Graduate Affairs Committee, where he oversaw the writing and implementation of the master’s degree and PhD programs in physiology and neuroscience.
+He is the founder and former chair of the Department’s Graduate Affairs Committee, where he oversaw the writing and implementation of the master’s degree and PhD programs in physiology and neuroscience.
 He remains a member of the committee.

 Dr. Clunes received his Doctor of Philosophy at the University of Dundee before completing postdoctoral research at the University of Dundee and Glasgow Caledonian University, both in Scotland, and the University of North Carolina at Chapel Hill.
 He is an elected fellow of the Royal Society of Biology, a UK professional organization representing those working in and/or studying biology and the life sciences.
 He is also a member of the Physiological Society (London), The American Physiological Society, and the American Association of Clinical Anatomists.